Sakonnet River Bridge

 It became part of RI 24 during the 1960s after the completion of the Portsmouth and Tiverton Expressways.
 At one point, it was briefly considered for inclusion as part of the never-built Interstate 895.
+In October 2023, the Rhode Island Department of Transportation announced plans to remove the rest of the bridge, and have scheduled the project for 2026.
+The department started demolishing the bridge superstructure in 2018.

+In 2025, the bridge was renamed to honor Staff Sergeant Christopher Potts, a Rhode Island National Guardsman who resided nearby and was killed in 2004 while deployed to Iraq during the War on terror.

 Tolls

-In 2003, state officials declared there would be no tolls on the bridge.
-In 2012, governor Lincoln Chafee reversed this decision.
+In 2003, state officials declared that there would be no tolls on the bridge, but Governor Lincoln Chafee reversed this decision in 2012.

-In August 2013 after the opening of the new bridge, the Rhode Island Turnpike and Bridge Authority began collecting a 10-cent toll from drivers with an E-ZPass transponder using an open road tolling gantry.
+The new bridge was opened in August 2013, and the Rhode Island Turnpike and Bridge Authority began collecting a 10¢ toll from drivers with an E-ZPass transponder using an open road tolling gantry.
 Those without E-ZPass were expected to call the Authority's office to arrange payment.
 The toll was imposed in order to keep open the future possibility of higher tolls due to a quirk in federal law.
-From August 2013 to May 2014, the Rhode Island Turnpike and Bridge Authority collected a total of $677,570.
+The Rhode Island Turnpike and Bridge Authority collected a total of $677,570 from August 2013 to May 2014.

-The toll was removed in June 2014 and the Rhode Island Department of Transportation stated in 2019 that they would not impose any tolls on the bridge in the future.
-After the toll was removed, opponents asked for a refund of the collected tolls, and that all tolling equipment be dismantled.
+The toll was removed in June 2014, and the Rhode Island Department of Transportation stated in 2019 that they would not impose any tolls on the bridge in the future.
+After the toll was removed, opponents asked for a refund of the collected money, and that all tolling equipment be dismantled.